Hello 'goodbye': Magda Szubanski is set to host game show Weakest Link

-Beloved Australian funny woman Magda Szubanski is set to host a reboot of game show Weakest Link on Nine and 9Now.
+Beloved Australian funny woman Magda Szubanski is set to host a reboot of game show Weakest Link on the Nine Network.

-The Kath and Kim star confirmed the news on Tuesday, re-tweeting the announcement on social media.
+The Kath & Kim star confirmed the news on Tuesday, re-tweeting the announcement on social media.

 “So this… Weakest Link returns with new host Magda Szubanski to Channel Nine,” Szubanski wrote on Twitter.